merely-useful/py-rse/_chapters_en/index.md

 redirect_from: "/"
 ---

-This GitHub organization contains material for three semester-long courses on computing skills for researchers.
+This GitHub organization contains material for two semester-long courses on computing skills for researchers:

 1. [One Extra Fact](https://merely-useful.github.io/one-extra-fact/):
     a pragmatic introduction to research computing.